mischavandenburg/blog/content/current/index.md

 I aim to sleep 7 hours a day.
 My 6 month average as per 2023-05-26 is 8 hours and 4 minutes.

-## Diet
-I eat a whole foods plant based diet.
-I've been vegan for almost 7 years, but I've had periods where I had a vegetarian diet.
-Sometimes I even eat meat for a short period during the winter.
-But I always feel best when I go full plant based.

 ## Exercise